mcneel/rhino.inside/Autodesk/Revit/README.md

 # Rhino Inside Revit
 The Rhino Inside technology allows Rhino and Grasshopper to be embedded within other products.

-This folder contains the Rhino inside Revit sample project.
-This project demonstrates:
+This folder contains a Rhino inside Revit sample project that demonstrates:

 1. Starting Rhino and Grasshopper as a Revit Addon.
 2. Grasshopper definitions can be opened and previewed in Rhino.
 3. Geometry from Rhino and Grasshopper can be pushed into Revit.

 ![](Resources/sample-shot.jpg)